 Company Provides Safety Tips to Help Keep Customers Safe during Winter Storm

-SAN DIEGO, March 20, 2023 – The safety of our customers, employees and the communities we serve is of the utmost importance at SDG&E, which is why the company is taking proactive steps to prepare for a strong winter storm expected to arrive tomorrow morning and last through early Thursday.
+SAN DIEGO, Feb.
+5, 2023 – The safety of its customers, employees and the communities is of the utmost importance for SDG&E, which is why the company is still taking proactive steps to prepare for the winter storm expected to arrive today.

-In anticipation of this storm, SDG&E is increasing the number of field crews and equipment available to restore power as quickly and safely as possible.
-The company’s meteorology team is also monitoring weather conditions minute-by-minute to help provide situational awareness to front-line crews working hard to maintain the infrastructure that serves our communities.
+In anticipation of the forecasted wind and rain, SDG&E increased the number of field crews and equipment available to restore power as quickly and safely as possible should power outages occur.
+The company’s meteorology team continues to monitor weather conditions minute-by-minute to help provide situational awareness to front-line crews working to maintain the infrastructure that serves the region.
 However, preparedness is a community effort, and the company encourages all its customers to have a plan in place in case of unplanned outages.

-To help customers prepare for the upcoming storm, the company is sharing the following safety tips to help keep you and our region safe:
+To help customers prepare for the upcoming storm, the company is sharing the following safety tips to help keep customers and the region safe:

-If you see a downed power line or damaged electrical equipment:
+- If a customer sees a downed power line or damaged electrical equipment:

-- Always assume it is energized and stay away.
+- Always assume a downed line is energized and stay away.
 Never touch a downed power line or damaged electrical equipment.

 - Call 9-1-1 and SDG&E at (800) 411-SDGE (7343) to report it.